-Update the intersection capacity analyses completed for the morning and afternoon peak hours for the 2023 and 2028 analyzed scenarios at twenty-three intersections, with morning, mid-day, and afternoon peak periods for existing conditions (2024) and future conditions (2029) at twenty-four intersections (signalized and unsignalized) within the Town.
+An intersection capacity analysis was completed for the morning and afternoon peak hours for the 2023 and 2028 analyzed scenarios at twenty-three intersections, with morning, midday, and afternoon peak periods for existing conditions (2024) and future conditions (2029) at twenty-four intersections (signalized and unsignalized) within the Town.
 For the completion of this effort, new turning movement counts were collected.